 Cast: Jessica Lange, Sarah Paulson, Evan Peters, Michael Chiklis, Frances Conroy, Denis O’Hare, Emma Roberts, Finn Wittrock, Angela Bassett, Kathy Bates, Wes Bentley

 Set in 1952 Jupiter, Florida, the show’s fourth season explored one of the United States’ last remaining freak shows, headed by Nazi Germany survivor Elsa Mars (Lange), who has her sights set on Golden Age Hollywood.
-The season started off strong, with the introduction of one of the series’ most iconic villains to date: the serial killer clown Twisty, but faltered with his death and emphasis on Wittrock’s spoiled, psychopathic character Dandy Mott.
-Fun fact: Freakshow received 20 Emmy nominations, the most for any season of American Horror Story to date.
+The season started off strong, with the introduction of one of the series’ most iconic villains: the serial killer clown Twisty, but faltered with his death and emphasis on Wittrock’s spoiled, psychopathic character Dandy Mott.
+Fun fact: Freakshow received 20 Emmy nominations, the most for any season of American Horror Story.

 Cast: Jessica Lange, Lily Rabe, Emma Roberts, Taissa Farmiga, Frances Conroy, Sarah Paulson, Evan Peters, Denis O’Hare, Kathy Bates, Angela Bassett, Gabourney Sidibe, Patti LuPone, Stevie Nicks

-American Horror Story’s third season dialled down the horror and amped up the camp, with iconic characters such as Fiona Goode (Lange) and Madison Montgomery (Roberts) providing us with some of the show’s most gif-worthy scenes to date.
-The spellbinding season – which stands as its most critically-acclaimed so far – followed a Coven of Salem witches in New Orleans as they learn how to use their abilities against demonic threats.
+American Horror Story’s third season dialled down the horror and amped up the camp with iconic characters such as Fiona Goode (Lange) and Madison Montgomery (Roberts), providing us with some of the show’s most gif-worthy and viral scenes.
+The spellbinding season – which stands as one of its most critically-acclaimed so far – followed a Coven of Salem witches in New Orleans as they learn how to use their abilities against demonic threats.
 Unfortunately, it loses its way halfway through – but who cares when the characters are this gag-worthy?
 Lange’s performance as Fiona is possibly her finest character ever, Conroy shines as Myrtle Snow – the eccentric head of the Witches’ Council – and Bassett left us slain with her portrayal of voodoo priestess Marie Laveau.

 Cast: Sarah Paulson, Kathy Bates, Angela Bassett, Cuba Gooding Jr, Lily Rabe, André Holland, Lady Gaga, Denis O’Hare, Wes Bentley, Evan Peters, Cheyenne Jackson, Adina Porter, Leslie Jordan, Frances Conroy